Nelson728/NelB/README.md

 # NelB
-This is the code to my Bot
+This is the public code to my Bot

 # Be warned:
 Some files in this repo do not follow Discord's TOS